mitro54/study-tracker-scheduler/user-stories.md

         -> y
-            *program then prompts user if they want to (1) Add new topics or (2) Modify current topics* -> user selects 1 (Add new topics) *program then expects user to input a new topic* -> n
+            *program then prompts user if they want to (1) Add new topics or (2) Modify current topics* -> user selects 1 (Add new topics) *program then expects user to input a new topic, saves it to json file, goes back to previous prompt* -> user selects 2 (Modify current topics) *program asks which topic to modify, prints topics again updated, prompts again until user writes (d) Done*
+        -> n
             *Program then goes back to the first prompt*
 ```